 Stephen began guiding with Aspen Alpine Guides in 2008 after moving from Switzerland where he spent the previous seven years training and working.
 In the summer, Stephen guides the regional 14,000 ft peaks, day hikes, rock climbs, as well as altitude training.
 In the winter, he is a backcountry ski guide, snowshoe guide and ski instructor for the Aspen Skiing Company.

 Stephen is a Member of Mountain Rescue Aspen (MRA), an Individual Member and Single Pitch Instructor with the American Mountain Guide Association (AMGA) and an Alpine Level I Instructor with the Professional Ski Instructors of America (PSIA).
 He holds certifications as an Emergency Med Tech (EMT) and a Wilderness First Responder (WFR) and has completed the AIARE Level II course and is a Level I Instructor with the American Institute of Avalanche Research and Education (AIARE).
-Additionally he serves as a boardmember of the non-profit WeCycle, an Aspen bike share program, and more recently is a trustee on the Colorado Mountain Club State Advisory Board.
+Additionally he is a trustee on the Colorado Mountain Club State Advisory Board.

 Josh is an East Coast transplant from the Gunks of New York.
 He has been working in the outdoor industry since 1996.
 Josh is an AMGA Certified Rock Guide and holds a BA in Outdoor Leadership and Recreation Site Management from Prescott College.